 NYCBA Says Retainer Fees OK if Certain Conditions Met

 The New York Law Journal covered a New York City Bar opinion on non-refundable retainer fees.
 The City Bar’s Committee on Professional Ethics, which is chaired by Nicole Hyland, released the opinion.
+(Article behind a paywall)

 NYC Bar Warns Firms To Tread Lightly With HR Outsourcing